idprointernug-1/frozecrate/README.md

 ## ✨ Credits

-Created with ❤️ to make open-source creativity more accessible.
+Created with ❤️ by the lead developer Mohamed Aazir Abdul Hathi (preferably called as MZA) to make open-source creativity more accessible.

 ---